sarahmclo/slidles-puzzle/README.md

 A bright and vibrant colour scheme is used to make the game visually stimulating.
 Colours are carefully chosen to create a balance between aesthetics and functionality.

 - **Colour Palette**
-The colour palette fir this site was devised in keeping with the original SLIDLES logo and created in [Adobe Color](https://color.adobe.com/).
+The colour palette for this site was devised in keeping with the original SLIDLES logo and created in [Adobe Color](https://color.adobe.com/).

 <img src="docs/colour-palette.webp" alt="colour palette">